-Time once again for the EWM Yahoo!
-NCAA men's basketball tournament pick'em - 10th annual.
-We're using Fibonacci scoring this year (2, 3, 5, 8, 13, 21).
-Everyone is welcome to join this pool, which will include some of the savviest pickers of all time.
-There's little time for rocking back and forth in your chair out of trepidation and anxiety (well, okay, but make it quick).
+Time for the EWM Yahoo!
+NCAA men's basketball tournament pick'em - 13th annual.
+Like last year, we're using Fibonacci scoring (2, 3, 5, 8, 13, 21).
+Everyone is welcome to join this pool, which will include some of the surest, most over-confident pickers of all time.
+There's no time for worrying your picks, no time for calling your fortune teller, reading your horoscope, or consulting your constellations.
 Sign up!
-Free, free, FREE to you: join this year's group on Yahoo!, Netanoia (ID#71855).
-If you have questions, elbow me gently in the sternum with an email at dmueller at earthwidemoth.com.
-Invite your friends, frienemies, arch-frienemies, Facebook friends, Twitter followers, colleagues, former classmates, bracketologists, bracket-oriented ontologists, etc. The group has space for the next 49 who sign up.
-Pride-ish stakes: reputations are made (and decomposed) right here.
+Free, free, FREE to you: join this year's group on Yahoo!, Dissoi Bracketologoi (ID#46007).
+If you have questions, elbow me as hard as you can in the sternum with an email at dmueller at earthwidemoth.com (I'm on research leave; it will take me three weeks to respond).
+Invite your friends, frienemies, faux-frenemies, square dance partners, Facebook friends, advisees, mentors, bots, posthuman malingerers, artists of the contact zone, hystericists, children of the corn hole ringers, bracketoricians, Jimmie Johns addicts, discount tattoo artists, grandparents at the bus stop, etc. The group has space for the next 49 who sign up.
+Pride-ish stakes: reputations are made (and ground to coarse dust) right here.

 Yahoo!
 Tournament Pick'em

 Group: Dissoi Bracketologoi (ID# 46007)